ravibpatel/AutoUpdater.NET/README.md

 ### Forced updates

-You can enable forced updates by setting Mandatory property to true and setting UpdateMode to value of "Forced" or "ForceDownload".
-"Forced" option will hide Remind Later, Skip and Close buttons on the standard update dialog.
-"ForceDownload" option will skip the standard update dialog and start downloading and updating the application without user interaction.
-"ForceDownload" option will also ignore value of OpenDownloadPage flag.
+You can enable forced updates by setting Mandatory property to true and setting UpdateMode to value of `Mode.Forced` or `Mode.ForcedDownload`. `Mode.Forced` option will hide Remind Later, Skip and Close buttons on the standard update dialog. `Mode.ForcedDownload` option will skip the standard update dialog and start downloading and updating the application without user interaction. `Mode.ForceDownload` option will also ignore value of OpenDownloadPage flag.

 ````csharp
 AutoUpdater.Mandatory = true;